m0thman70/Helios/README.md

 ```

 ### HELP WANTED!:
-i need someone to create a logo for Helios
+i need someone to create a logo for Alkaline

-this is Helios, a new code editor similar to nano,vim and emacs that came to existance with alot of AI and ALOT of Bullsh** but here we are, it uses crossterm and tui libraries
+this is Alkaline, a new code editor similar to nano,vim and emacs that came to existance with alot of AI and ALOT of Bullsh** but here we are, it uses crossterm and tui libraries

 ### Deps: